 Injured in a Bicycle Accident?

-Bicycle accidents can be devastating.
-If you have been severely injured in a bike crash, you may be eligible for compensation.
-We can help.
+Bicycle accidents can be devastating - and even life-threatening in certain scenarios.
+If you or a loved one have been seriously injured in a bike crash, you could be eligible for compensation.
+Contact a skilled bicycle accident lawyer to begin the process.

 First Steps to Take if You Are Injured in a Bicycle Crash:

-- Call the police to the scene and record the at-fault driver's name, license plate number, and insurance information.
+The first thing you'll want to do is call the police and record the at-fault driver's name, license plate number, and insurance information.
+Then:

-- Go to the emergency room and treat your injuries.
+- Go to the emergency room and seek medical treatment.

 - Take photos of your injuries early and often.